requirejs/r.js/tests/node/embedded/README.md

 ## Setup

 * mkdir node_modules
-* npm install coffee-script canvas
+* npm install coffee-script uglify-js

 Make sure there is a node_modules/requirejs directory with a package.json that has a 'main': 'bin/r.js' property, and create a bin directory with